CompoundSystem layerPublished March 12, 2026Updated March 12, 2026

 How to use in product

-Jump from this article to the matching product guide
+Jump from this article back into the matching strategy path

-Open the exact Help anchor for this workflow to see the in-product path, quick steps, and any related supporting guides.
+Open the exact Help anchor for this workflow to see where this article belongs in the product system, which surface owns the next step, and what supporting guides are attached.

 FAQ